In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 Many new bloggers are intimidated by SEO.
 But it’s only intimidating because you don’t understand it.

-So in this blog post I’m going to lay out the basics of SEO for beginners and by the time we’re done, you’ll have an action plan in place to rank your blog posts on Google.
+So in this blog post, I’m going to lay out the basics of SEO for bloggers, and by the time we’re done, you’ll have an action plan in place to rank your blog posts on Google.

-Before we get started, let’s go over what is SEO to begin with.
+Before we get started, let’s go over what is SEO.

 Google SEO basics